-The women prepared the foods, dug the pits, tended the fires, even maintained a very primitive, public pit toilet.
-The family men hunted, fished with crude nets made of bark and skin, and generally worked together to find a food supply, be it deer or lizard, fish or certain kinds of marsh grasses.
-The food was brought back, then the men were allowed to pick their needs based on their tribal rank.
+The women prepared the foods, dug the pits, tended the fires, even maintained a very primitive public pit toilet.
+The family men hunted, fished with crude nets made of bark and skin, a generally worked together to find a food supply, be it deer or lizard, fish or certain kinds of mar grasses.
+The food was brought back, then the men were allowed to pick their needs based on the tribal rank.
 The surplus males, who also were required to hunt, got what was left over.

-The men spent the rest of their time-if, as on this day, they were lucky enough to gather enough food early-making and tending their weapons, shaping stones, as tools for the women, and a few even indulged in elaborate sand paintings or more simplified drawings on the canyon walls.
-Chief Malk himself seemed to be the one who taught the young men the art of fighting-an act of extreme bravery, considering he was training the people who would, certainly, one day challenge, beat, and replace him.
-But then, Mac reflected, you never play poker with the man who taught you.
-There was not only the matter of experience but the one or two tricks he kept to himself that would do you in.
+The men spent the rest of their time-if, as on this day, they were lucky enough to gather enough to dearly-making and tending their weapons, shaping stones, as tools for the women, and a fewen indulged in elaborate sand paintings or more simplified draw-ings on the canyon walls.
+Che Malk himself seemed to be the one who taught the young men the art of fighting-an act of extreme bravery, considering he was training the people who would, certainly, one day challenge, beat, a replace him.
+But then, Mac re-flected, you never play poker with the man who taught you.
+The was not only the matter of experience but the one or two tricks he kept to himself that would you in.

 Malk's primary enemy, he realized, was age or crippling injury.
-There were no old men or obvious cripples among any there except for a few slaves of the chief who were, like the unfortunate Bakh, kept around as object lessons.
+There were no old men obvious cripples among any there except for a few slaves of the chief who were, like tunfortunate Bakh, kept around as object lessons.

-One day Malk would be too old or too slow, or would have an accident and break a limb and wind up on the losing end of a challenge.
+One day Malk would be too old or too slow, or would have an accident and break a limb a wind up on the losing end of a challenge.
 So would the lesser-ranking males.
-The older females seemed to keep their position, but not the men.
-They had a very limited time of power, then fell into disgrace, disfigurement, and probably quick suicide.
-It was a terribly uncertain life; even a bad cold could do Malk in.
+The older fema seemed to keep their position, but not the men.
+They had a very limited time of power, then for the seemed to keep their position, but not the men.

+into disgrace, disfigurement, and probably quick suicide.
+It was a terribly uncertain life; even a b cold could do Malk in.